-The victim support services commissioned as part of the Victim Care Merseyside package of care are subject to rigorous management reporting requirements led by the Deputy Police Commissioner, Cllr Sue Murphy.
-This allows her to work with Merseyside Police and the service providers to further develop and enhance the care that is provided for some of the most vulnerable people in the region.
+The victim support services commissioned as part of the Victim Care Merseyside package of care are subject to rigorous management reporting requirements.
+This allows the Commissioner to work with Merseyside Police and the service providers to further develop and enhance the care that is provided for some of the most vulnerable people in the region.

 You can also follow their progress by reviewing the perfomance reports which are produced every quarter.
 Please find these below: